About r4wRun

 - Event-specific organizers can also be added for individual races.

-- Organizers can enter qualifying times, generate brackets, record heat results and manage riders.
+- Organizers can enter qualifying times, generate knockouts, record heat results and manage riders.

 - Organizers can open or close registration per category with a toggle.